All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutrient changes matter too.
 Eating less food means potentially getting fewer vitamins and minerals that support joint health.
 Vitamin D, calcium, magnesium, and omega-3 fatty acids all play roles in joint comfort.

 Dehydration affects joint lubrication.
 Synovial fluid, which cushions your joints, requires adequate hydration.
-If you are not drinking enough water on your GLP-1 medication, your joints may feel stiffer and more painful.
+If you aren't drinking enough water on your GLP-1 medication, your joints may feel stiffer and more painful.

 Free Download: GLP-1 Side Effect Diary (4-Week) Track joint pain alongside your weight, exercise, and nutrition.
 Find the patterns that help you feel better.
 Get yours free (we'll email it to you instantly.
 [Download My Free Side Effect Diary]